brycewray/eleventy-site/src/posts/2019/04/ec-static.md

 <span class="red">**IMPORTANT**</span>:

 - All of these instructions presume you have **full administrative rights** to the system you're using, whether it's a Mac, a Windows PC, or a Linux system.
 If you don't, stop now because you simply won't be able to do it (and shouldn't be trying).
 Period.
-- Each time you see a command to enter, make it easier on yourself and just **copy/paste** it from the <pre class="language-bash"><code class="language-bash">text that looks like this</code></pre> in the entry. **Don't** try to re-type it because, in all probability, you'll miss something, mistake a page-forced line break for a return character, *etc*.
+- Each time you see a command to enter, make it easier on yourself and just **copy/paste** it from the <span class="eightyFive"><pre class="language-bash"><code class="pokey language-bash">text that looks like this</code></pre></span> in the entry. **Don't** try to re-type it because, in all probability, you'll miss something, mistake a page-forced line break for a return character, *etc*.
 Also, when you copy, be sure to select the **entire** entry, including anything that may require scrolling to the right, and also **not** to select any **extraneous** characters (such as spaces) on the end.
 These commands have to entered exactly as shown --- no more, no less.
 {.indentAfterLI}

 ### STEP 1: Install Hugo.